hptks/WhereIsIt/README.md

 # WhereIsIt
-A ReactJS application, with Google Maps API, which helps you find places of your choise nearby you.
+A ReactJS application, with Google Maps API, which helps you find places of your choise in London.